plentymarkets/plentyshop-vsf2-boilerplate/README.md

 For further information on each package, refer to that package's README.

+### Workflow

+This section provides an overview of how to use the packages when adding new functionality.
+For example, imagine you want to display information from `https://petstore.swagger.io/v2/pet/findByStatus?status=available`.

+1. Create a new API in `packages/api-client`.
+2. Create a new inteface for the API.
+3. Build the api-client package with `yarn build`.
+4. Create a new composable in `packages/composables`.
+5. In the composable, create a method that uses the API to fetch information.
+6. In the composable, create a property that stores the fetched information.
+7. Import the property in a Vue component in `packages/theme`.

 ## How to start if you want to contribute?

 Want to contribute?
 Ping us on the `plentymarkets` channel on [our Discord](https://discord.vuestorefront.io)!